rushikersh/scoket-file-sharing-/README.md

 # scoket-file-sharing
-transfer/share file between 2 computer which are in same network ./send_file filename
+transfer/share file between 2 computer which are on same network.
-./receive_file SERVER_IP